-Join Dennis Taylor for an in-depth discussion in this video Exploring IF logical tests and using relational operators, part of Excel 2011 for the Mac: Mastering Formulas and Functions.
+Join Dennis Taylor for an in-depth discussion in this video Exploring IF logical tests and using relational operators, part of Excel 2011 for the Mac: Advanced Formulas and Functions.

 - One of the most important functions in Xcel is the IF function.
 In some respects, it's like a threshold function.
 It opens the door to a more powerful use of Xcel, it has programming-like capabilities in the sense that it does allow us to come up with alternate answers depending upon circumstances.
 In this particular worksheet called simple IF, we're about to apply a bonus, or maybe lack of a bonus, for each person here based upon that person's job rating.